- Major Jump-Off: Sitio Binat, Barangay Tawang, La Trinidad

 - The best time to visit Mt Yangbew is during early morning and late afternoon to catch sight of spectacular sunrises and sunsets.
 During the early morning, a sea of clouds occasionally appears.
 Besides, you don’t want to get burned out when you opt to hike in the middle of the day.
 Remember, there is sparse vegetation along the trail, thus, not much shade available.

 - Always pay the corresponding fees.
 That is one way for you to help the local economy and the lives of the locals there.

 - Since the trail is well-established, there is no need for a guide.
 However, if the need arises, you can still ask for one at the barangay hall or at the trailhead reception area.

 - Please don’t ever litter.
 Help protect Mt Yangbew by adhering to basic protocols.
 If you want, you can also pick up litters along the way.

 For your Information:

 If you need further information that may help in setting up your itinerary to Mt.
-Yangbew in La Trinidad, simply ask them on the comment section below.
+Yangbew in La Trinidad, simply ask them in the comment section below.
 You can also message us on our facebook page namely, Daniel’s Eco-Travels.
 I will be more than glad and willing to answer them whenever I can:)